syncfusion-content/javascript-docs/js/DatePicker/Week-end-and-Special-dates-highlight.md

 # Week end and Special dates highlight

-**Week end and special dates** are highlighted in **DatePicker** widget for your identification based on your requirement.
+**Week end and special dates** are highlighted in **DatePicker** widget for your identification as per your requirement.

 You can highlight the **week end** by using “**highlightWeekend”** property and **special dates** are highlighted by using **“specialDates”** property.

-You can find the sprite images in the following location when you have installed essential studio otherwise you can use your own image.
+You can find the sprite images in the following location when you have installed essential studio, otherwise you can use your own image.

 **[Installed Drive]**:\Users\[username]\AppData\Local\Syncfusion\EssentialStudio\{{ site.releaseversion }}\JavaScript\samples\web\images\autocomplete\flags.png

-The following steps explain you how to get the highlighted week end and special dates.
+The following steps explain how to get the highlighted week end and special dates.

 In the **HTML** page, add a **&lt;input&gt;** element to render **DatePicker** widget